 Virtually all aluminium radiators are made using recycled aluminium, and when they reach the end of their lives, the radiators can be dismantled and the aluminium can be reused.
 Energy efficient and environmentally friendly.

-Remember Annual Heating Maintenance
+Annual Central Heating Maintenance

 Aluminium radiators are not the be all and end all when it comes to heat and energy efficiency.
 Most modern radiators are designed with efficiency in mind and the gap has definitely become much smaller between aluminium and other types of radiator materials.